teggno/azure-comments/README.md

 Queue2 -> Function Update Table set visibility flag Queue3 -> Send mail with link for moderation

+## Need for moderation
+Recaptcha return r, Sentiment return s

+1. Check recaptcha, store result in comment entity
+2. If recaptcha failed, ignore the comment, don't do anything more with it.
+3. If recaptcha successful && < some limit lr -> moderate
+4. If recaptcha successful && >= lr -> do sentiment, sentiment result in comment entity
+5. If sentiment < some limit ls -> moderate
+6. If sentiment >= ls, do keyword extraction
+7. Do keyword extraction with new posts
+8. Compare comment keywords with post keywords
+9. Moderate if no intersection, otherwise accept

+Risk of doing it as above: As soon as a comment got through captcha, cognitive services is used which costs.

+First, check sentiment.
+If r < limit lr then needs moderation.

+Only the ones where r >= lr

+Another idea would be doing keyword extraction from the post itself and from the comment too and then check if there is any intersection between the two.

+So, always check recaptcha, it's free.

+Add "Report this comment" button.

 ## Data Structures
 Comment
 * Timestamp (UTC)